Last Updated on April 24, 2021 by Kim Labriola

-A historic Tucson home, known as the Cheyney House, is up for sale downtown.
+A historic Tucson home, known as the Cheyney House, is up for sale downtown (Update: this home is currently off market).
 This home was named after Annie Cheyney who had the home built in 1905 in the area that was then known as ‘snob hollow’.
 Annie was the widow of a mining chemist named George Washington Cheyney, who worked at the mines near Tombstone and served as one of the early postmasters of Tucson.

 The Cheyney House was designed by the architecture firm Holmes and Holmes.
 The Holmes brothers, David and Jesse were from St Louis.
 David moved to Tucson to teach at the Territorial University in 1898.
 Jesse joined him in 1905.
 They worked on many buildings during their time in Tucson, including the MacArthur Building (1908) located on Toole in downtown.
 They designed the Cheyney House in a Mission Revival style featuring an asymmetrical pediment.